Aspen-Software-Foundation/MemLeak-Checker-Linux/README.md

 # MemLeak-Checker-Linux
 This is a Replicator of "_CrtDumpMemoryLeaks();" for Linux Users.
-You can include it via:
+You can include it by adding the file to your project folder, and running:
 ``#include "ganamede.h"``